 Drug abuse is a conspicuous campus security issue on university campuses these days.
-One factor responsible for the high rates of drug abuse among you college students is that you are surrounded by other people experimenting with recreational and performance-enhancing drugs.
+One factor responsible for the high rates of drug abuse among your college students is that you are surrounded by other people experimenting with recreational and performance-enhancing drugs.

 You should be aware that the powders, pills and liquids can be absolutely anything, in any concentration.
-Don’t accept any substance from casual acquaintances or strangers, otherwise you may end up in addiction before you even realize it.
+Don’t accept any substance from casual acquaintances or strangers, otherwise, you may end up in addiction before you even realize it.

 10. Protect Your Privacy on Social Media

-While the social media are convenient tools to share your updates with friends and family, they also allow strangers to have easy access to your profiles and know your whereabouts and plans.
+While social media are convenient tools to share your updates with friends and family, they also allow strangers to have easy access to your profiles and know your whereabouts and plans.